 Once you have created an assessment, follow the steps below to activate a Student Practice Mode session.

 Activate Student Practice Session

-- On your Lessons / Assessments tab, for the Lesson you wish to activate with Student Practice Mode, hover over the Actions button, then over Use ALL In Response, and the click on Student Practice Mode.
+- On your Lessons / Assessments tab, for the Lesson you wish to activate with Student Practice Mode, choose Actions > Use ALL In Response > Student Practice Mode.